twinturbo/harness/README.md

-These metrics should be enough to give you a high level overview on how all the different layers in your stack are performing. **Harness is not for drilling down into a specific request or peice of code.**
+These metrics should be enough to give you a high level overview on how all the different layers in your stack are performing. **Harness is not for drilling down into a specific request or piece of code.**
 You should use the ruby-prof for that.
 In short, Harness is not a replacement for new-relic.
 They serve different purposes.
 However, you could deduce all the information newrelic provides from